TIBCOSoftware/snappydata/docs/howto.md

     --lead [leadHost:port]
 ```

-The above command will submit the job and run it and return output similar to:
+It returns output similar to:

 ```
 {